 We’re helping these nonprofits gain a more thorough understanding of the uncertain markets in which they’re operating by connecting them with experts across the globe who have tackled similarly complex problems, also within unchartered and volatile territories.
 By providing them greater access to targeted, relevant knowledge that helps them build better businesses and gain a greater understanding of a global consumer base, these conversations enable our partners to make wiser decisions when it comes to allocating resources.
 They also help the entrepreneurs whom they’re working with to create more scalable business models – which leads to additional job creation and a direct impact on families’ abilities to increase their savings.

 Though still in its infancy, Knowledge for Good is rapidly gaining steam, both in its capacity to meet our partners’ needs in the most traditional form of our service, but also with respect to the opportunities it creates for our employee-base to be engaged in challenging social issues and to think creatively about how we can help solve these problems.
 For me personally, it has also been a very fulfilling way to create a blend between the commercial, competitive business environment that I love, and the international development issues that continue to pull at me.
 And as we work with social entrepreneurs and our nonprofit partners assisting them, across all corners of the globe, I often think about the small coffee shop I used to visit in Kampala, where I’d sit with the owner on Friday afternoons.
 He’d tell me about all of the different regions across Uganda and Rwanda that he had sourced his beans from, and the impact it had on flavoring, and his dreams of international expansion, and I smile knowing that at the most granular level, that’s the person we get to help via Knowledge for Good.

-Courtney joined AlphaSights in January of 2013 and serves as a manager on our Capital Markets team.
+Courtney joined AlphaSights in January of 2013 and served as a manager on our Capital Markets team.